Timo Werner: 10 things on the jet-heeled RB Leipzig and Germany striker

 10) Country gentleman

-Werner joined Leipzig following Stuttgart's relegation in 2016, and his goalscoring form for Die Roten Bullen, which included 21 league strikes in his club's historic first top-flight season, earned him his maiden senior cap for Germany in a friendly win over England in March 2017.
-He then joint-top scored at the Confederations Cup later that summer, helping Jogi Löw's men win the tournament.
+Werner's goalscoring form for Die Roten Bullen earned him his first senior cap for Germany in a friendly win over England in March 2017.
+He then joint-top scored at the Confederations Cup later that summer, helping Joachim Löw's men win the tournament.

-He has now tallied over 50 caps, and boasts an impressive average of almost one goal every other game for his country, and featured at both the 2018 FIFA World Cup and UEFA EURO 2020.
+He now tallies over 50 caps, and boasts an impressive average of almost one goal every other game for his country.
+He featured at both the 2018 FIFA World Cup and UEFA Euro 2020, but unfortunately missed the 2022 World Cup with injury.